Master of Engineering in Earthquake: Career, Skills, Scope, Options, Outlook

 • Designing and analyzing structures and infrastructure to ensure they are safe and meet the required standards, including the use of computer software and tools such as SAP2000 and ETABS

-• Assessing the likelihood and potential impact of earthquakes on structures and infrastructure, using techniques such as probabilistic seismic hazard analysis and ground motion prediction equations
+• Assessing the likelihood and potential impact of earthquakes on structures and infrastructure using probabilistic seismic hazard analysis and ground motion prediction equations.

 • Reviewing and approving design plans for structures and infrastructure, ensuring that they meet the required standards and codes